ga-wdi-boston/rails-model-validations/README.md

 As you may recall from the SQL material, a **constraint** is a restriction on the data allowed in a table column (or columns).
+ActiveRecord Migrations allow us to define constraints on our tables from within Rails.
-We've already seen a few of these in previous projects' migration files:
+We've already seen a few instances of this in previous projects' migration files:

 ```ruby
 class CreateCountries < ActiveRecord::Migration